menu

 Also, more people ride the bus in this neighborhood each day to get to work than 98.0% of U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Atlantic Ave / Rochester Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Atlantic Ave / Rochester Ave neighborhood have a highly unusual car ownership.
 55.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.0% of U.S. neighborhoods.

 The Atlantic Ave / Rochester Ave neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 54,573 persons per square mile in the neighborhood, it is more packed with people than 98.6% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Atlantic Ave / Rochester Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.